 Affiliate marketing metrics for advertisers

-Whether you are a business launching an affiliate program for the first time or you have run an affiliate program for years, it is important to understand the affiliate marketing metrics you should be tracking and reviewing.
+Whether you are a business launching an affiliate program for the first time or you have run an affiliate marketing channel for years, it is important to understand the affiliate marketing metrics you should be tracking and reviewing.

 Return on ad spend (ROAS) is calculated Revenue ÷ Spend = ROAS.
 This is one of the key indicators of how successful your program is.
 Advertisers can use this as a guide for spending, compare with other digital channels and look at this metric on an individual affiliate basis.